 - Unable to hear certain sounds, such as clock ticking or alarms.

 - The need to turn the TV or radio up louder than other people.

 - You have difficulty understanding speech clearly in groups of people or meetings.

 - Buzzing or ringing sounds in your ears (commonly known as tinnitus).

 Common Causes of Sensorineural Hearing Loss

 Sensorineural hearing loss can result from a number of different reasons but the two most common causes are Age-Related hearing loss (known as Presbycusis), which occurs through the natural aging process, and Noise-Induced hearing loss typically caused by prolonged exposure to loud noise either through work or recreational activities.

 Although sensorineural hearing loss typically occurs in the later stages of life there are also many people who are affected from an early age and even from birth.
-This type of hearing loss is typically due to genetic conditions or as a result of infections passed from the mother to the fetus inside the womb (Rubella, herpes, toxoplasmosis).
+This type of hearing loss is typically due to genetic conditions or as a result of infections passed from the mother to the foetus inside the womb (Rubella, herpes, toxoplasmosis).

 The most common causes are:

 - Aging (Presbycusis)